fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 served_order_monitoring_period=

 # In the failed monitoring, there is an amount of attempts before remove instance.
-# This propertie is used in both monitoring orders and use your periods.
+# This property is used in both monitoring orders and use your periods.
 # For example: 2 minutes (instance_monitoring_period) x 1000 attempts = 2000 minutes to remove an instance with problem.
 # For example: 2 minutes (served_order_monitoring_period) x 1000 attempts = 2000 minutes to remove an instance with problem.
 # Default: 1000 attempts